avaloki108/mythril2.0/examples/usage_examples.md

 ```

 ### Connection Issues
-Check that the MCP server is properly configured in your client's settings and that the `mythril-mcp-server` command is in your PATH.
+Check that the MCP server is properly configured in your client's settings and that the `mythril2-mcp-server` command is in your PATH.